 Of all the possible avenues for involvement in the real estate investing arena, house flipping and longer-term investing are the most popular and common.
 In recent years, fixing and flipping houses has become hugely popular owing in large part to the influence of TV shows like Flip This House.
-Still, the tried-and-true (and steady) method of buy-and-hold real estate investing has multiple benefits.
-How do you determine whether to fix and flip or buy and hold?
+Still, the tried-and-true (and steady) method of buy-and-hold real estate investing still has many benefits.
+But how do you determine whether to fix and flip or buy and hold?

 First, there are several sound reasons to invest in real estate:

-- The returns are more predictable than those for stocks and bonds.
+- The returns are more predictable than those for stocks/bonds.

 - It provides a hedge against inflation.

 - The resulting equity allows for financing other investment opportunities.